Steven-Grevera/ENC4265/manual.md

 ## Doll Rooms
  ![image](https://github.com/user-attachments/assets/d8041a79-249f-4e49-b35d-2944a3b18c0b)
+*Figure 151: Image of a Doll on a table in a dark room, waiting to be bought for 1500 souls.
+Image Taken By: Steven Grevera*

 For the price of 1500 souls, you can buy this Doll, which will spawn onto the ground nearby.
 The doll will then upon being interacted with, wind up and will start to head in the direction of the levels exist.
 Serving as a guide to the exit for you.